 The eighth place finisher was Federico Butteroni of Rome, Italy.
 Mr. Butteroni only played two hands at the final table, and his second hand ended his tournament.
 While he won $1,097,056, he’ll only get to keep $571,566 (a tax bite of 47.90%).
 The US-Italy Tax Treaty exempts gambling winnings from US taxation, so none of his winnings were withheld for the IRS.
 However, Italy does tax gambling winnings from non-European Union countries.
 (There is current litigation regarding taxes owed for winnings within the E.U., but it appears that, for the present, such winnings are not subject to taxation.)
 The tax appears to be a flat 47.90%.
 Mr. Butteroni faces the highest tax bite by percentage of any of the final table participants.

 Patrick Chan of Brooklyn, New York was knocked out on the second hand of the final table.
 Unfortunately for Mr. Chan, he did not add anything to the $1,001,020 he took home in July.
 He only gets to keep an estimated $545,614 of his winnings (45.49%) because he owes federal income tax, self-employment tax (he is a professional poker player), state income tax, and New York City income tax.

 Here’s a table summarizing the tax bite:

 |Tax to New Jersey Division of Taxation

 |Tax To Israel Tax Authority

 |Tax to New York Dept of Taxation & Finance

 Here’s a second table with the winners sorted by their estimated take-home winnings:

-While Andoni Larrabe finished in sixth place, he ended up in fourth place based on his after-tax income.
-Unlike the fifth through ninth place winners, Mr. Larrabe gets to keep all of his winnings.
+While Pierre Neuville finished in seventh place, he ended up in fifth place based on his after-tax income.
+Unlike all of the other winners, Mr. Neuville gets to keep all of his winnings.
 It’s always nice when your after-tax income equals your before-tax income.